charlottecvn/GINenergygrids/README.md

 Code related to our paper: "Graph Isomorphic Networks for Assessing Reliability of the Medium-Voltage Grid." by Cambier van Nooten, C., van de Poll, T., Füllhase, S., Heres, J., Heskes, T., & Shapovalova, Y. (submitted to Power Systems Computation Conference 2024, PSCC).

 ![General pipeline of the proposed framework](illustrations/pipeline_gin.drawio.png)

 Graph Isomorphic Networks for assessing the N-1 principle on energy grids.
 Case study on a medium-voltage grid of a Distribution System Operator (DSO) in the Netherlands (Alliander).
-This repository demonstrates the main algorithm in a barebone manner.
+Disclaimer : This code demonstrates the main algorithm in a barebone manner.

+## Datasets
+Real grid data (obtained from Alliander, DSO in the Netherlands) together with augmented data.

+## GIN framework

-###  GIN layer details
+###  GIN layer details (supplementary material)
 See the figures below for complementary illustrations of the GIN equations mentioned in the paper.

 ![GIN block](illustrations/GINblock.drawio.png)